The Magnificent Seven (2016 film): Plot

-In 1879, robber baron and gold-mining tycoon Bartholomew Bogue, accompanied by an army of hired guns, forcefully seizes control of the American frontier town of Rose Creek.
-He enslaves the residents as cheap labor for his mine.
-When the residents denounce him at the town church, Bogue has the church torched and several citizens murdered, including farmer Matthew Cullen, to intimidate the rest.
-Matthew's widow Emma and her friend Teddy leave to hire bounty hunters to help liberate the town.
-Their first recruit is Sam Chisholm, a famous U.S. Marshal, who expresses interest only after hearing of Bogue's involvement.
+In 1879, robber baron and gold-mining tycoon Bartholomew Bogue, accompanied by an army of hired guns, seizes control of the frontier town of Rose Creek and forces the residents to work as cheap labor for his mine.
+Being denounced by the residents, Bogue has their church torched and several of the townsfolk, including farmer Matthew Cullen, brutally murdered in public view.

-Chisholm then recruits several other men: gambler and trick-shooter Joshua Faraday; pardon-seeking outlaw Vasquez; former Confederate marksman Goodnight "Goody" Robicheaux; his friend Billy Rocks, a knife-thrower who hustles gunfighters for Robicheaux; and legendary game hunter Jack Horne.
-During their journey they add an additional member, a Comanche warrior named Red Harvest.
+Matthew's widow Emma and her friend Teddy leave in search of bounty-hunters to help liberate the town.
+Their first recruit is bounty-hunter Sam Chisholm, who expresses interest in Bogue's involvement.
+He in turn recruits six others: gambler and trick-shooter Joshua Faraday; pardon-seeking outlaw Vasquez; former Confederate sharpshooter Goodnight Robicheaux; his friend, assassin Billy Rocks; legendary mountain man Jack Horne; and Comanche warrior Red Harvest.

-The Seven enter Rose Creek and eliminate twenty-two Blackstone "detectives" hired to guard the town.
-Chisholm apprehends the corrupt sheriff, Mr. Harp, and sends him away to inform Bogue that they now control his holdings in Rose Creek.
-Chisholm tells the terrified townspeople that he guesses they only have seven days before Bogue's men arrive.
-Some flee but most are determined to fight for their town.
-The seven liberate the men held at the mine, taking the explosives stockpiled there and spending the next week fortifying the town and training them to shoot.
-Meanwhile, Bogue shoots Harp dead for his failure, and orders his Comanche enforcer, Denali, and his right-hand man McCann to take back Rose Creek.
-Robicheaux, haunted by his experiences in the Civil War and fearing his own death if he kills again, leaves the town the night before Bogue's arrival; Emma volunteers to take his place.
+The Seven enter Rose Creek and eliminate twenty-two Blackstone private detectives guarding the town.
+Chisholm apprehends the corrupt sheriff, Mr. Harp, sending him away to challenge Bogue.
+Chisholm tells the terrified townspeople that they have seven days before Bogue's army arrives.
+Although some flee, most are determined to fight.

+The Seven liberate the men held at the mine, take the explosives stockpiled there and spend the next week fortifying the town and training the townsfolk.
+Meanwhile, Bogue kills Harp and orders his Comanche enforcer Denali, and his right-hand man McCann, to assemble an army.
+Robicheaux, haunted by his experiences in the Civil War and fearing his own death if he kills again, leaves the town the night before Bogue's arrival.
+Emma volunteers to take his place.